japila-books/apache-spark-internals/docs/rdd/RangePartitioner.md

 numPartitions is simply one more than the length of the <<rangeBounds, rangeBounds>> array.

-numPartitions is part of the xref:rdd:Partitioner.adoc#numPartitions[Partitioner] abstraction.
+numPartitions is part of the rdd:Partitioner.md#numPartitions[Partitioner] abstraction.

 == [[getPartition]] Finding Partition ID for Key